mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/make-phone-call/ios.md

 ## Conclusion

-You have implemented your first App to Phone Voice application with the Nexmo Client SDK for iOS.
+You have implemented your first App to Phone Voice application with the Client SDK for iOS.

 Run the app on a simulator and see that you can place and hangup a call to a PSTN phone number from the phone number associated with your Nexmo application.